 - Carbon steel: It also employs greater heat conduction and quite often, the carbon steel pans and pots are induction compatible also.
 But these are not dishwasher safe.

-b)- Decide the size
+Decide the Size

 - Even if the company directs or allows you to use a dishwasher, simply follow the practice of handwashing it.
 Or you can use a dishwasher in a blue.